Angela Santomero: Career

 In 2011, she became host of PBS's The Parent Show, an online series about parenting.
 In September 2012, Daniel Tiger's Neighborhood, for which Santomero is creator, executive producer and head writer, debuted on PBS.
 After Fred died in 2003, "Kevin Morrison (CEO-Fred Rogers Co.) reached out to Angela and asked what show she would do to honor Fred's legacy".
 Her idea was an animated version of Fred Rogers' Neighborhood of Make Believe.
 This was the birth of Daniel Tiger's Neighborhood.

+On March 28, 2023, Angela C. Santomero left 9 Story Media Group as Chief Creative Officer, but she currently maintains her duties as the CEO of 9 Story USA.

 She is also the creator and producer of the Amazon original series Creative Galaxy and Wishenpoof!, and the Netflix series Charlie's Colorforms City.
 Angela authored Preschool Clues - Raising Smart, Inspired and Engaged Kids in a Screen-Filled World (Touchstone 2018) with co-author Deborah Reber, and authored Radical Kindness - The Life-Changing Power of Giving and Receiving (HarperCollins Publishers 2019) with foreword by Deepak Chopra.